-- Individual currently works in a setting where individuals receive healthcare in the US ("healthcare worker"; including emergency medical services). - Age $\geq 18$ years. - Able to speak and read English or Spanish. - Receipt of COVID-19 vaccine for prevention of SARS-CoV-2 infection within the past 60 days. - Evidence of informed consent indicating that the participant (or a legally acceptable representative) has been informed of all pertinent aspects of the study. - Medical release providing for release of all pertinent medical information for assessment of vaccine safety during the one-year period prior to vaccination and during the follow-up period.
+- Age $\geq$ 18 years. - Able to speak and read English or Spanish. - Receipt of the first dose of a COVID-19 vaccine for prevention of SARS-CoV-2 infection within the past 60 days. - Evidence of informed consent indicating that the participant (or a legally acceptable representative) has been informed of all pertinent aspects of the study.

-Variables: Key variables include vaccination exposure characteristics (eg, number of disease received, length of interval between doses) and safety events of interest, which are based on the Priority List of Adverse Events of Special Interest (AESI) from the Brighton Collaboration's Safety Platform for Emergency vACcines (SPEAC) Project (https://brightoncollaboration.us/priority-list-aesi-covid/) accessed 12/13/2020 The safety events of interest in this study include:
+Variables: Key variables include vaccination exposure characteristics (e.g., number of doses received, length of interval between doses) and safety events of interest, which are based on the Priority List of Adverse Events of Special Interest (AESI) from the Brighton Collaboration's Safety Platform for Emergency vACcines (SPEAC) Project (https://brightoncollaboration.us/priority-list-aesi-covid/) accessed 12/13/2020.
+The safety events of interest in this study include: